ewerthonk/ai-assistant-debt/README.md

 - Validate the customer's CPF in the database.
 - Provide information to the customer regarding their debt.

-More information about the project planning, including the framework, technologies and decision making in the

 ### 🏛️ Achitecture

 - Backend